bytecurl/github-cheatsheet/README.md

-# In case you missed it: The official GitHub Git Cheat Sheet (Web & PDF)
+# In case you missed it: The official GitHub Git Cheat Sheet (Combined from web version & PDF)

 ![Image](/images/screenshot_github_com.png "Credits: GitHub, Inc. @ www.github.com")
 ## The GitHub Git Cheat Sheet in Markdown